You apply for a DHP to your local council. Find your council’s DHP application process by entering your postcode here:

 What information should I send with the claim?

-You will probably be asked to give evidence of your income, outgoings and any capital (ie: savings).
-You may have to provide copies of your household bills, such as rent, water, electricity or gas.
-You should also provide any information about your circumstances that make things difficult for you financially, for example, travel to work costs.
+You will probably be asked to give evidence of your income, outgoings and any savings.
+You may have to provide copies of your bills, such as rent, water, electricity or gas.

 If you receive disability benefits such as Personal Independence Payments (PIP) or Disability Living Allowance (DLA) make sure you explain if you are using those benefits to pay for things related to your disability.
 The council should then not take them into account.